destin-v/benchmark-robotics-llm/docs/README.md

     --publish 8080:8080 \
     ghcr.io/destin-v/benchmark-robotics-llm
     ```

-    > [!IMPORTANT]
+> [!TIP]
 > Use `--entrypoint /bin/bash` argument for standard bash.

-4. Enter address in browser.
+3. Enter address in browser.
     ```bash
-    localhost:8080
+    localhost:8080/?folder=/root/benchmark-robotics-llm
     ```
     ![Screenshot](./pics/screenshot-1.png)

+> [!IMPORTANT]
+> You will see output logs and files being generated in `outputs`.
+Video files are generated be default, these use a lot fo GPU VRAM.
+See instructions below for turning off the video saving if you have low VRAM.

 Inside container:
 ---